pdt1806/public/README.md

 # benny's public library

-An HTTP file server that serves files from a directory, except I made it public so that I can share files with everyone over the internet.
+An HTTP file server that serves files from a directory, except I made it public so that I can share files with everyone over the Internet.

 ## Inspirations